leifos-gmbh/DeveloperTools/maintainers/README.md

 ```

 **Step 3:**
-Check if your maintainer-account is already registred:
+Check if your maintainer-account is already registered:
 ```
 $ php run.php -c maintainers
 Available Maintainers: